Among the main design element of the X1 Concept are the design of the hood, characterized by six contour lines, the three-dimensional

 time the raked tailgate adds a coupé-like appearance.

-Here the typical design elements of the X series include the short front body overhang, the waistline slightly lower around the A-pillars, the large wheel arches with their almost square contours and the black plastic protection panels on the lower level of the body.
+Here the typical design elements of the X series include the short front body overhang, the waistline slightly lower around

 Another characteristic highlight is the visibly low centre of gravity.